Modus ponendo tollens: Overview

-As E. J. Lemmon describes it:"Modus ponendo tollens is the principle that, if the negation of a conjunction holds and also one of its conjuncts, then the negation of its other conjunct holds."
+As E. J. Lemmon describes it: "Modus ponendo tollens is the principle that, if the negation of a conjunction holds and also one of its conjuncts, then the negation of its other conjunct holds."

 In logic notation this can be represented as:

 Based on the Sheffer Stroke (alternative denial), "|", the inference can also be formalized in this way:

 Proof

+Strong form

+Modus ponendo tollens can be made stronger by using exclusive disjunction instead of non-conjunction as a premise: